Übersetzung durch Neil Mussett

 Reserve for the Free and Hanseatic City of Hamburg

-Section 24 subs.
-2 shall apply in the Free and Hanseatic City of Hamburg, subject to the proviso that the senior judicial officer is only to record the applications and declarations designated therein if this is necessary because of the connection with a task which he/she is to carry out, because of legal difficulties or for other reasons.
+Section 24 (2) applies in the Free and Hanseatic City of Hamburg, with the proviso that the senior judicial officer is only to record the applications and declarations designated therein if this is necessary because of the connection with a task which he or she is to carry out, because of legal difficulties or for other reasons.

 Section 36b